 In the late 1960s and early 1970s, a new era was dawning for the people with developmental challenges.
 New attitudes and new laws would take those with disabilities out of institutions and place them in the community, more in the mainstream.
 As parents, we were excited about the better lives now promised to our intellectually challenged children.
 We saw the new system as an opportunity and as a responsibility to create the very best lives possible for our children.
 We were active in helping to establish the San Fernando Valley’s first public schools for the developmentally challenged – West Valley School, East Valley School, and Diane Leichman High School.
 After these schools opened in 1970 and 1971, we turned our attention to our children’s future.

 Concerned about their opportunities and care as adults and their long-term living arrangements, we had a vision for our children’s future.
-Thus in 1971 we formed a nonprofit organization, originally named The Valley Parent Group for the Trainable Mentally Retarded, to advance the rights and interests of people with developmental disabilities.
+In 1971, we formed a nonprofit organization, originally named The Valley Parent Group for the Trainable Mentally Retarded, to advance the rights and interests of people with developmental disabilities.
 From then on, it was full speed ahead for us.
-We learned about grants, foundations, licensing, building codes, and state, city and county regulations.
+We learned about grants, foundations, licensing, building codes, and state, city, and county regulations.
 We attended community meetings.

 In October 1976, our Thrift Shop opened at 7329 Reseda Blvd., the first of several locations for the store over the years.
 Volunteers would put in countless hours collecting donated items and staffing the store.
 The revenue from the Thrift Shop was vital then.
 It was often needed to fund equipment or payroll for our service programs.